 Even if we remain qualified for taxation as a REIT, we may be subject to certain U.S. federal, state and local taxes on our income and assets, including taxes on any undistributed income and state or local income, property and transfer taxes.
-For example, in order to meet the REIT qualification requirements, we may hold some of our assets or conduct certain of our activities through one or more TRSs or other subsidiary corporations that will be subject to foreign, federal, state and local corporate-level income taxes as regular C corporations.
+For example, in order to meet the REIT qualification requirements, we may hold some of our assets or conduct certain of our activities through one or more TRSs or other subsidiary corporations that will be subject to federal, state and local corporatelevel income taxes as regular C corporations.
 In addition, we may incur a 100% excise tax on transactions with a TRS if the transactions are not conducted on an arm's-length basis.
+Further, if we fail to meet the REIT income tests as a result of receiving non-qualifying income and had reasonable cause for the failure, we would be required to pay a penalty tax to retain our REIT status.
 Any of these taxes would decrease cash available for distribution to holders of our common stock.